 Budgies are very beautiful in appearance.
 These parrot birds have a third eyelid too that is not clearly visible.
 However, it is important to keep their eyes clean from dirt and debris.
 If you are keeping a budgie parrot at home, then you might get the chance to see that third eyelid while cleaning your bird.

 The heart rate of this beautiful parrot bird is also high.
 In fact, cannot be monitored easily.
-A recent studies shows that a budgie hears beats 300 times in a minute that is shocking.
+A recent study shows that a budgie hears beats 300 times in a minute that is shocking.
 This is such an interesting Budgie facts.

 The original colors of budgies are green and yellow and other colors developed from these two basic colors.
 The other color is yellow that is bred from a genetic mutation.